Learning to Validate the Quality of Detected Landmarks: Batch balancing

 \section{Batch balancing}

 Existing pose-based data balancing approaches~\cite{wingloss2018cvpr} are a valuable and effective procedure but have one major drawback: the data is balanced only based on the underrepresentation of some head poses with regard to a parameter of histogram bins.
 Figure~\ref{fig:batchbalance} shows an example where data is already balanced based on the head pose.
 But additional challenges, such as reflections (top right) and three different types of occlusions are only represented by one sample each.
-Our idea is to use the produced loss of a training image to compute a probability of an image being included in the next training batch.
+Our idea is to use the produced loss of a training image to compute the probability of an image being included in the next training batch.
 Thereby, we can make the network learn especially the challenging cases, even if they are not annotated as such.
-Using the loss as a criterion will automatically keep a balance between being able to detect the vast majority of data via an appropriate generalization and at the same time dedicate an adequate amount of training towards the especially challenging samples.

-Figure~\ref{fig:batchranking} shows this exemplarily.
-Each sample, therefore, has assigned to it a range of numbers which allows us to create a new batch using a uniform random sampling.
-Through this procedure samples might get inserted twice into a batch, which needs to be checked.
-We used a range of [0; 10,000] and computed the respective number subset based on the ratio between the sample's loss and the sum of all losses.
-In our training procedure, we apply data augmentation in an online fashion.
-This means after a batch is created each sample in this batch receives additional challenges such as shifting the image, adding random noise, blurring, and adding occlusions.
-Therefore, our network does not see the exact same image twice.
+Figure~\ref{fig:batchbalance} shows such a training set.
+Each sample, therefore, has an assigned value range which allows to create a new batch using a uniform random sampling.